 For example, if the number you come up with is $82,000, and you're getting $27,000 from Social Security, subtract 27 from 82 to arrive at $55,000.
 If you have, let's say, $6,000,000 saved up, you'll take 55,000 and divide it by 6,000,000 to see that your withdrawal rate will be less than 1%, which is good!
 This is a very strong number because the projected growth of investments (like stocks) will probably do better than 1% a year, even during the 2020s.
 We project that stocks will probably perform around 3% due to their amazing performance during the 2010s.

-Now that you've determined the amount of money you’ll need to distribute from your investments, know that as that rate increases above 3%, you can begin to gauge the importance of needing a portfolio that will either take risks or remain balanced for what you really need.
+Now that you've determined the amount of money you’ll need to distribute from your investments, maybe at an online brokerage firm, know that as that rate increases above 3%, you can begin to gauge the importance of needing a portfolio that will either take risks or remain balanced for what you really need.
 We’ll discuss that more in a minute, but this at least gives you a number you can go by.
 The lower the figure, the better.
 One-percent (1%) is a very conservative number and much better than say, 9%, in this case.
 In this particular scenario, with 55,000 representing less than 1% of 600,000, that's a very strong figure to have.
 Someone in that situation will be able to live comfortably for a very long time on their income.
 On the other hand, if you draw up something with, say, a bunch of mortgages for houses you’re not renting out, vacation homes, country club memberships, and international travel plans, and your annual budget lands at $280,000 but you've only got a million dollars, that's a 28% withdrawal rate: a less-than-ideal scenario.

 How will your withdrawals be impacted by taxes?